3ct0s/eclipse-grabber/inst/BUILD.md

-# Build Guide for {Token grabber}
+# Build Guide for the Eclipse Grabber
 ## Run the builder.py Script

-Now that we have a configured, we can run the builder.py script.

-To build you will need created earlier the webhook url.
+To build a token Grabber you will need the webhook url from the webhook that we created earlier.
 To access it, head over to your new server's settings and click on the **"Intergrations"** tab.
 Then click on the **"Webhooks"** tab.

 ![image](https://imgur.com/fEIbIfb.png)